Land and Titles Bill: Legal discrepancies

 In November 2021 problems emerged with the bills when the Land and Titles Court attempted to appoint former Electoral Commissioner Faimalomatumua Mathew Lemisio as Deputy President of the Court.
 The appointments process was suspended by Minister of Justice Matamua Vasati Pulufana on the grounds that a "drafting error" in the Land and Titles Bill meant that there were no legal provisions for appointments to the court.
 Attorney-General Su'a Hellene Wallwork subsequently issued a formal opinion that the lack of appointment provisions meant that no appointments could be made until further legislation had been passed, and that the Komisi o Fa'amasinoga o Fanua ma Suafa, intended to be an appointments and supervisory body for the court, was legally powerless.
 An investigation by the Attorney-General revealed that the legislation passed by parliament differed from that signed into law by the head of state, and the government ordered an investigation.
 In January 2022 Speaker of the House Papali’i Li’o Taeu Masipau said that an investigation by the Clerk had concluded that the error was the result of a "mix up" of copies, and that in addition to the identified differences between the version passed and the version signed into law, the versions sold to the public, on parliament's website, and used by the Attorney-General all differed from each other.
 On 1 February 2022 parliament established a commission of inquiry to investigate the discrepancies and how to resolve them.

 On 14 April 2022 the Supreme Court found that the Land and Titles Act 2020 meant that judges appointed under the Land and Titles Act 1981 continued to have jurisdiction only as expressly saved under the new Act, and had no jurisdiction under the new Act.
 It recommended that Parliament consider how to remedy the problem.

 On 19 May 2022 a parliamentary inquiry found that the discrepancies were due to unauthorised changes made by former Clerk of the Legislative Assembly Tiatia Graeme Tualaulelei at the behest of the President of the Land and Titles Court and former Attorney General Savalenoa Mareva Betham Annandale, and recommended that criminal charges be laid against them.

+Repeal

+In August 2024 a pair of bills to reverse the changes made by the bill, disestablish the Land and Titles Court of Appeal and Review, and restore the oversight of the Supreme Court was introduced to the legislative assembly.